 Back to school season is upon us.
-It is expected that the average family will spend more than $670 on all of those supplies, clothing and other items that are needed!
+Each year, the average family spends more than $670 on all of those supplies, clothing and other items that are needed!
 That can really hit the budget!!!

 While most of us know how to find the deals for the school supplies, what can you do to save money on back to school clothes?
 Simple.
 We’ve got some easy tips you can follow below to help you get the most out of your school clothing budget!

 Before you head out, take a look at your child’s closet and drawers.
-Have him or her try on those clothes to see if they still fit or not.
+Have them try on those clothes to see if they still fit or not.
 You might find that the shorts and tees will work for a while and you do not need to purchase those.
-However, the tennis shoes may be completely worn out and you need to purchase them.
+However, her tennis shoes may be completely worn out, and you need to buy them.

-Oftentimes, you can find online coupon codes to save on your purchase.
+Often, you can locate online coupon codes to save on your purchase.
 If you are lucky enough, you may even score free shipping with either another code or by hitting a purchase minimum.
-This not only helps you save money, but can help avoid those crowds (and even save on fuel costs).
+It not only helps you save money but can help avoid those crowds (and even save on fuel costs).

 It can also be great to order items for your kids to try on at home.
 Then, if they do not fit, you can return them to your local store instead of mailing them back.
 This way, you can get in and out of the store very quickly!
 I’m all about spending as little time in a store as possible (avoids tempting impulse purchases).

-Just because you have a short sleeved shirt doesn’t mean you can’t wear it in the winter.
-Just add a long sleeved tee underneath and you’ve got something new for fall and winter!
+Just because you have a short-sleeved shirt doesn’t mean you can’t wear it in the winter.
+Add a long-sleeved tee underneath, and you’ve got something new for fall and winter!
 It is a simple way to extend the life on a favorite shirt.

-This is one you might not be able to do right at this moment, however, when you shop ahead for the next season you can save.
-For example, winter items are always put on clearance in January (which never makes any sense to me).
+You may not be able to do this right now, but when you shop ahead for the next season, you can save.
+For example, winter items go on clearance in January (which never makes any sense to me).
 If you can find jeans, coats or other items, pick them up one or two sizes larger for your kids and hold onto them for the following winter.

-Sure, your kids might want the $150 sneakers, but if your budget is set at a $50, stick to it.
+Sure, your kids might want the $150 sneakers, but if your budget is $50, stick to it.
 They might think it is the end of the world if they don’t have the best, but you need to make sure you don’t overspend.

-If your child want something at a higher price than what you are willing to pay, you can always allow them to cover the difference.
-They might just learn that they really don’t want that item as badly as they thought, when they have to cough up the cash for it.
+If your child wants something at a higher price than what you are willing to pay, you can always allow them to cover the difference.
+They might learn that they really don’t want that item as badly as they thought when they have to cough up the cash for it.